vaniwiki/prabhupada-glossary/README.md

-README.md

-# Srila Prabhupada Archive — Glossary
+# GLOSSARY

-This was exported from the VedaBase many years ago, and just stuck with us since then.
-Any additions, changes, etc., would be fine in principle, as it is not based on the works of Srila Prabhupada, but a collection of summarised encyclopedic entries.
+This was exported from the VedaBase many years ago, and stuck with us since then.
+Who made it, we don't know.
+Ekanatha Prabhu?